shead-custom-design/graphcat/docs/compatibility.rst

 A quick disclaimer on backwards-compatibility for Graphcat users:

 Graphcat follows the `Semantic Versioning <http://semver.org>`_ standard for assigning version numbers in a way that has specific meaning.
-As of this writing Graphcat releases are still in the `0.y.z` development phase, which means (among other things) that the API may change at any time.
-We try not to be abusive about it, but you should be prepared for the occasional bump on the road to the 1.0 release.
+Graphcat version numbers follow <major>.<minor>.<patch> numbering.
+Releases with different major API numbers are API incompatible.
+Minor version numbers signify new features that are backwards-compatible with the current major version .
+Patch numbers indicate bug fixes that are backwards-compatible with the current major and minor version.